LeeMarshall1113/Sora2Detector/README.md

 * Designed for Windows / Linux / macOS (Tested only on windows with AMD hardware, will test other options in future)
 * Works with Python ≥ 3.10 (tested on 3.12 and 3.13)
+* Accuracy is estimated to be around 95% has not been tested, could be as low as 85%

 ---